 A Regulatory and Logistical Overview

-While regulators and developers generally prefer that patients gain access to investigational drugs by participating in clinical trials, patients are not always eligible to take part.
+Even with recent tendencies towards accelerated marketing approval, new treatments do not make it to market fast enough.
+Moreover, while regulators and developers generally prefer that patients gain access to investigational drugs by participating in clinical trials, patients are not always eligible to take part.

 This approach differs significantly from the traditional drug development process and brings with it new regulatory and operational complexities.
 Without the right knowledge, resources, processes, and tools, clinical teams can be caught off guard by the demands of a MAP.

 To learn more, read our whitepaper, which explains how MAPs differ amongst themselves, globally, and from randomised clinical trials; when they are appropriate; how they are regulated around the world; and how to plan for them.